-The following are reasons most often given for not wearing safety belts: (All statistics based on U.S. data)
+The following are reasons most often given for not wearing safety belts: (All statistics based on U.S. data) $\frac{1}{2}$

-Reasons given Consider "Crashes are rare 36700 crashes occur every day.
-The more we events" drive, the more we are exposed to "rare" events, even for good drivers.
-1 in 4 of us will be seriously injured in a crash during our lifetime.
-"I'm not going far" 3 of 4 fatal crashes occur within 25 miles of home.
-"Belts are We design our safety belts to enhance comfort.
-If uncomfortable" you are uncomfortable - try different positions for the safety belt upper anchorage and seatback which should be as upright as possible; this can improve comfort.
+Reasons given Consider

+"Crashes are rare events" 36700 crashes occur every day.
+The

+more we drive, the more we are

+exposed to "rare" events, even for

+good drivers.
+1 in 4 of us will be

+seriously injured in a crash during

+our lifetime.

+"I'm not going far" 3 of 4 fatal crashes occur within 25

+miles of home.

+"Belts are uncomfortable" We design our safety belts to enhance

+comfort.
+If you are uncomfortable -

+try different positions for the safety

+belt upper anchorage and seatback

+which should be as upright as

+possible; this can improve comfort.

 "I was in a hurry" Prime time for an accident.

+BeltMinder reminds us to take a few

+seconds to buckle up.

+Reasons given Consider

-BeltMinder reminds us to take a few seconds to buckle up.
-"Seat belts don't Safety belts, when used properly, reduce risk of work" death to front seat occupants by 45% in cars, and by 60% in light trucks.
+"Safety belts don't work" Safety belts, when used properly,

+reduce risk of death to front seat

+occupants by 45% in cars, and by

-Reasons given Consider "Traffic is light" Nearly 1 of 2 deaths occur in single-vehicle crashes, many when no other vehicles are around.
-"Belts wrinkle my Possibly, but a serious crash can do much more clothes" than wrinkle your clothes, particularly if you are unbelted.
-"The people I'm Set the example, teen deaths occur 4 times more with don't wear often in vehicles with TWO or MORE people. belts" Children and younger brothers/sisters imitate behavior they see.
-"I have an air bag" Air bags offer greater protection when used with safety belts.
-Frontal airbags are not designed to inflate in rear and side crashes or rollovers.
-"I'd rather be Not a good idea.
-People who are ejected are 40 thrown clear" times more likely to DIE.
-Safety belts help prevent ejection, WE CAN'T "PICK OUR CRASH".
+60% in light trucks.

+"Traffic is light" Nearly 1 of 2 deaths occur in

+single-vehicle crashes, many when

+no other vehicles are around.

+"Belts wrinkle my clothes" Possibly, but a serious crash can do

+much more than wrinkle your clothes,

+particularly if you are unbelted.

+"The people I'm with don't Set the example, teen deaths occur 4

+wear belts" times more often in vehicles with

+TWO or MORE people.
+Children and

+younger brothers/sisters imitate

+behavior they see.

+"I have an air bag" Air bags offer greater protection when

+used with safety belts.
+Frontal airbags

+are not designed to inflate in rear and

+side crashes or rollovers.

+"I'd rather be thrown clear" Not a good idea.
+People who are

+ejected are 40 times more likely

+to DIE.
+Safety belts help prevent

+ejection, WE CAN'T "PICK OUR

+CRASH".